Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Realised practice identifies the concrete cases in which these structures are embodied.

-The Trust Framework is realised as a recursive operational cycle: contribution produces observable outcomes; signal formation; signals support expectation; expectation guides trust; trust stabilises into credibility; credibility permits credit; credit opens a forward interval; continuation carries that interval toward resolution; and the outcome returns as contribution history.
+The Trust Framework is realised as a recursive operational cycle: contribution produces outcomes or traces; those outcomes or traces become accessible through observation; interpretative uptake forms signals; signals are evaluated as support for expectation; expectation is deployed through trust; trust-relevant judgements stabilise into credibility; credibility permits credit; credit opens a forward interval; continuation carries that interval toward resolution; and the realised outcome returns as contribution history.

 The following chapter examines how interpretation executes within this realised operational structure.